sergei-mironov/litrepl/paper/md/paper.md

 <!--noresult-->

-The side effect of this execution is the starting of a session with the Python interpreter, which now runs in the background.
+The side effect of this execution is the starting of a session with the Python interpreter in the background.
 Evaluation results are written back into the result sections, and the entire document is printed.
 At this stage, certain conditions can be optionally checked.
-First, adding `--pending-exitcode=INT` instructs Litrepl to report an error if a section takes longer than the timeout to evaluate.
-Second, setting `--exception-exitcode=INT` directs Litrepl to detect Python exceptions.
-Lastly, `--irreproducible-exitcode=INT` triggers an error if the evaluation result doesn't match the text initially present in the result section.
+First, adding `--pending-exitcode=<NUM>` instructs Litrepl to report an error if a section takes longer than the timeout to evaluate.
+Second, setting `--exception-exitcode=<NUM>` directs Litrepl to detect Python exceptions.
+Lastly, `--irreproducible-exitcode=<NUM>` triggers an error if the evaluation result doesn't match the text initially present in the result section.
+Unlike Jupyter, running a Litrepl session does not run a separate sessioin server.
+As we describe next, the idling interpreter is locked in a POSIX read operation waiting for user interaction.

 ## Interfacing Interpreters

-Litrepl communicates with interpreters using POSIX uni-directional streams, one for writing input and another for reading outputs.
-During the communication, Litrepl makes the following general assumptions:
+Litrepl communicates with interpreters using POSIX uni-directional pipes making the following general assumptions:

 * The streams implement synchronous single-user mode.
-* Command line prompts are disabled.
-Litrepl relies on the echo response, as described below, rather than on prompt detection.
 * The presence of an echo command or equivalent.
 The interpreter must be able to echo an argument string provided by the user in response to such command.
+* Command line prompts are disabled.
+Litrepl relies on the echo response rather than on prompt detection.

-The simplicity of this approach is a key advantage, but it also has drawbacks.
-There's no parallel evaluation at the communication level, locking the interpreter until each snippet is evaluated.
-This can be addressed by using interpreter-specific parallelism, such as Python's subprocess utilities or shell job control.
+The simplicity is a key advantage here, but it also has drawbacks.
+There's no parallel evaluation at the communication level.
+This can be addressed by using interpreter-specific parallelism, such as Python's subprocess module utilities.
 The text-only data type limitation is more fundamental; Litrepl overcomes this by supporting text-only document formats.
 Formats like LaTeX and Markdown handle non-text data via references or side channels (e.g., file systems), balancing benefits in version control with the need for explicit data transfer organization.

 ## Session Management